Home Warranty for Rental Property: Landlord Benefits, Costs & Best Plans

 Secure

 Owning a rental property comes with one unavoidable reality: things break.
 Whether it's an HVAC system failing in August or a water heater going out in January, unexpected repair costs can devastate a landlord's cash flow.
-A home warranty for rental property is a service contract that covers the repair or replacement of major systems and appliances when they break down due to normal wear and tear — and it's becoming one of the smartest tools in a landlord's financial toolkit.
+With emergency repairs in 2026 coming with higher labor costs and longer wait times than in prior years, a home warranty for rental property has become one of the smartest tools in a landlord's financial toolkit.
+It's a service contract that covers the repair or replacement of major systems and appliances when they break down due to normal wear and tear.

 Unlike homeowners insurance, which covers damage from external events like fires or storms, a home warranty specifically addresses the mechanical failures that occur over time through everyday use.
 To understand how these two types of coverage complement each other, check out this guide on home warranty vs. home insurance.